trofi/trofi.github.io.gen/posts/275-nixpkgs-bootstrap-deep-dive.md

 ## Next steps

-I tried to understand `nixpkgs` bootstrap process in depth and it's relation to the toolchain setup a few times in the past:
+I tried to understand `nixpkgs` bootstrap process in depth and its relation to the toolchain setup a few times in the past:

 - to sort out `glibc` [objects mismatch](/posts/240-nixpkgs-bootstrap-intro.html)